-Having eye-catching photos that match your brand is a must for your blog and social media accounts.
-While stock photos are great, I love when bloggers use their own photography.
-It gives their blog a sense of realness and makes me feel more connected to the blogger.
+Having eye-catching photos that match your brand is a must if you have a blog or website and social media accounts.
+While stock photos are great, I love when creatives use their own photography.
+It gives their platforms a sense of realness and makes me feel more connected to them.

 When I really started getting into blogging, I focused mainly on outfit posts.
 Since I don’t have a tripod, my boyfriend took all my photos of me for my blog and I started experimenting with taking photos for social media (mainly Instagram).
 Between the two of us, we’ve figured out some awesome photography tips for beginners!